4 Tips for Camping Comfortably

 1. Bring Something Comfortable To Sleep on

 Trying to sleep on the hard ground can make for an unpleasant camping experience.
 Fortunately, there are several options that can make your sleeping experience a better one.
 A sleeping bag that is rated for the temperature you are expecting at your destination is a good place to start.
 You can up your comfort level by using a sleeping pad underneath the bag to provide more cushion.
 A small air mattress is also an option if you will not need to carry it around.
-Cots Toronto is another option for adding comfort and it has the benefit of elevating you off the ground, which is ideal for rocky terrain or cold nights.
+Cots are another option for adding comfort and it has the benefit of elevating you off the ground, which is ideal for rocky terrain or cold nights.

 Thermarest Cot, $199.99 CDN